AllanMwaura22/AllanMwaura22/README.md

 - 👋 Hi, I’m @AllanMwaura22
 - 👀 I’m interested in developing applications that brings change to our society.
+- 🌱 I’m a Fullstack Web applications developer, I specialize in PHP Laravel for Backend.
-- 🌱 I’m currently learning Vue Js,MERN stack and Docker.
+- 🌱 I'm currently learning Vue Js,MERN stack and Docker.
 - 💞️ I’m looking to collaborate on different projects that can better my skills
 - 📫 You can reach me via mail at allanmooker22@gmail.com